argoproj/argo-cd/docs/getting_started.md

 kubectl create clusterrolebinding YOURNAME-cluster-admin-binding --clusterrole=cluster-admin --user=YOUREMAIL@gmail.com
 ```

+!!! note
+    If you are not interested in UI, SSO, multi-cluster management and just want to pull changes into the cluster then you can disable
+    authentication using `--disable-auth` flag and access Argo CD via CLI using `--port-forward` or `--port-forward-namespace` flags
+    and proceed to step [#6](#6-create-an-application-from-a-git-repository):

+    `kubectl patch deploy argocd-server -n argocd -p '[{"op": "add", "path": "/spec/template/spec/containers/0/command/-", "value": "--disable-auth"}]' --type json`

 ## 2. Download Argo CD CLI

 Download the latest Argo CD version from [https://github.com/argoproj/argo-cd/releases/latest](https://github.com/argoproj/argo-cd/releases/latest).
 More detailed installation instructions can be found via the [CLI installation documentation](cli_installation.md).